helm/charts/REVIEW_GUIDELINES.md

   release: {{ .Release.Name }}
 ```

-If a chart has multiple components, a `component` label should be added (e. g. `component: server`).
-The resource name should get the component as suffix (e. g. `name: {{ template "myapp.fullname" . }}-server`).
-The `component` label must be added to label selectors as well.
+If a chart has multiple components, a `component` label should be added (see above).

 ## Formatting